Character sheaves on unipotent groups in positive characteristic: foundations: Main definitions and results

-\begin{defin} Let $G$ be a perfect unipotent group over $k$, and let $G'\subset G$ be a closed subgroup.
+Now let $G$ be a perfect unipotent group over $k$, and let $G'\subset G$ be a closed subgroup.
 Let $G$ (respectively, $G'$) act on itself by conjugation.
 Further, let $\iota:G'\into G$ denote the inclusion morphism.
 Then $\iota$ induces the functor